Lloyd-wang/Claude-Code-Replication-Diagnostic-Expectations-and-Stock-Returns/README.md

 > Bordalo, P., Gennaioli, N., La Porta, R., & Shleifer, A. (2019). **Diagnostic expectations and stock returns.** *Journal of Finance*, 74(6), 2839--2874. [https://doi.org/10.1111/jofi.12833](https://doi.org/10.1111/jofi.12833)

+- Overall, all figures and results are successfully reproduced.
+Any minor discrepancies are likely attributable to differences in data processing procedures and data versions.

 ## About This Project

 This replication was developed collaboratively with **[Claude Code](https://claude.ai/claude-code)** (Anthropic), serving as an experiment in AI-assisted replication of empirical finance research.
 All Python scripts --- from data downloading to figure generation --- were written through iterative human--AI dialogue, with the original authors' Stata code as the reference implementation.